 Many people enjoy cycling, as it is a form of low impact exercise – which means that it does not place undue pressure on your joints, even as it still keeps you fit.
 However, that might raise questions about whether it is safe for you if you happen to have back pains, which can be a major struggle as your body strives to relearn its balance.

 The answer to this is not as straightforward, as it depends on a number of factors – and there can be multiple reasons for back pains developing as well.
 Regarding the safety of your back while cycling, there are a number of factors to keep in mind, so it is always helpful; to ask your doctor about it.
 Read on for some of our tips regarding this issue.

-Why is cycling a good exercise routine?
+Why is cycling a good exercise routine for back pain?

 Cycling happens to be among the most popular aerobic exercises, and it is for good reason – it is also favored by people who experience back pains.
 Some of the reasons for this include:

 - It is less irritating to your spine compared to the other aerobic exercises like running.
 In fact, stationary biking is quite gentle on the spinal cord, and there are quite a variety of spinning classes that can give you a good workout without putting undue stress on the lower back

 - Certain back conditions will make some people enjoy the position of leaning slightly forward on the handlebars of a bike seat, such as Lumbar spinal stenosis

 - Certain back conditions can make someone more comfortable in a reclining seat, such as Lumbar degenerative disc disease, so they can use recumbent bikes

 How biking causes pain in the back